oracle-livelabs/analytics-ai/dw-hr-analytics/provision-resources/provision-resources.md

 ### Prerequisites

 - Method 1
-    - IDCS Access Token to provision an analytics instance as part of the stack.
+    - Access Token to provision an analytics instance as part of the stack.
     - Necessary permissions to provision the stack in a compartment.

 - Method 2